Android-for-Python/Android-for-Python-Users/README.md

    self.start_service('Worker').stop(mActivity)
 ```

 When debugging, the default Python filter excludes any print statements in the service.
-To see output from the service use the `adb logcat -s` option, for example `adb logcat -s Worker`.
+To see output from the service use the `adb logcat -s` option, for example `adb logcat -s Worker`. *Note*, that name parameter is the name of the service with only the first character capitalized, exactly as it appears in buildozer.spec .

 Within a service, the service's Android activity can be obtained using: